crhysc/atombench/README.md

   If `models/` is empty or incomplete, you likely skipped
   `git submodule update --init --recursive`.

-- **OOM or extremely slow environment solves**
-  FlowMM’s environment is large.
-This is expected.
-Use `mamba` (not `conda`) and be patient—20–60 minutes is normal on shared systems.

 - **Snakemake hides the real error**
   When something fails, rerun with `--show-failed-logs` or execute the failing job script directly.
 The actual issue is almost always in the job log.